Wesleyan-Media-Project/ad_goal_classifier/README.md

 - Donate: Request for donations
 - Contact: Request for viewer to contact lawmakers
 - Purchase: Selling of merchandise
-- Get-out-to-vote (GOTV): Get out to vote efforts
+- Get-out-the-vote (GOTV): Get out to vote efforts
 - Event: Advertisement of an event
 - Poll: Ask viewer to fill a poll
 - Gather info: Solicitation of viewers' information